scottmo223/odem-website/src/pages/donationPage/index.md

 ---
 Give instantly online or send a check through the mail.

-_Contact us for other ways to give_
+_Contact us for questions or information on other ways to help!_